SkyEye-FAST/mcbe-chinese-patch/README.md

 This will generate the `.mcpack` and `.zip` files in the `packed/` directory.

-### Workflow Automation
+### Workflow

-This project uses GitHub Actions to automate the translation and packaging process.
-It runs every 2 hours to update language files, and the final resource packs (`.mcpack` and `.zip`) are generated and available for download.
+This project uses GitHub Actions to automate the translation, Crowdin synchronization, and packaging process.
+It runs every 2 hours to update language files and synchronize translations with Crowdin.
+The final resource packs (`.mcpack` and `.zip`) are then generated and available for download.

 ## License